-All of those are actually stigmatizing comments that can not only hurt those actually coping with a mental health issue, but also continue to perpetuate mental health myths that healthy, open conversations will actively reduce and eliminate.
+All of those are stigmatizing comments that can hurt those coping with a mental health issue and continue to perpetuate mental health myths that healthy, open conversations will actively reduce and eliminate.

-Creating a healthy emotional vocabulary, and the ability to accurately identify and talk about emotions is key to learning how to express our feelings.
+Creating a healthy emotional vocabulary and identifying and talking about emotions accurately is key to learning how to express our feelings.

 Since this can be confusing, especially for young children, you can support your family by mirroring their feelings and claiming your own:

 - I can see you are feeling really angry right now…

 - Your tears tell me you are sad…

 - I felt so irritated when I spilled coffee on my new shirt…

 - I can tell your feelings were hurt when…